mfreed7/popup/README.md

 There is a [general desire](https://github.com/openui/open-ui/issues/342) to receive events indicating that an element has entered or left the top layer via this API.
 These events can be used, for example, to populate content for a popup just in time before it is shown, or update server data when it closes.
 Additionally (see the section below), these events could be used to allow the application to prevent or force closing a popup in some circumstances.

-It would seem most natural and powerful to define four events:
+It would seem most natural and powerful to define two events:

 * `entertoplayer`: fired on the element just after it is promoted to the top layer.
 * `exittoplayer`: fired on the element just after it is removed from the top layer.

 Both events would use a new TopLayerEvent interface, inheriting from [Event](https://developer.mozilla.org/en-US/docs/Web/API/Event).
 These events would be typically cancellable, to prevent addition or removal when desired.
 For some types of transition, e.g. the UA forcibly removing an element from the top layer, the events would simply **not** be cancellable.

-### It would also seem natural that these events would be fired for `<dialog>` elements and fullscreen elements, as they transition into and out of the top layer.
+It would also seem natural that these events would be fired for `<dialog>` elements and fullscreen elements, as they transition into and out of the top layer.

 #### Dismiss Behavior